menna-walid24/IEEE-ZSB-Backend-PHP/IEEE-ZSB-Backend-PHP/OOP/Task-15.md

 Library has some books ,

-all books written by the same author and also they all scientific books
+all books written by the same author and also they all scientific books and some other properties.

 There is a class that gives information about each book of them ,instead of writing